VincentWei/build-minigui-4.0/README.md

         $ make; sudo make install
         $ cd ../..

-1. Make and install `harzbuff` library (DO NOT use the harzbuff-dev package which is provided by Ubuntu):
+1. Make and install `harfbuzz` library (DO NOT use the harfbuzz-dev package which is provided by Ubuntu):

-        $ cd 3rd-party/harzbuff
+        $ cd 3rd-party/harfbuzz
         $ ./autogen.sh
         $ ./config-extern.sh
         $ make; sudo make install